linode/docs/docs/quick-answers/use-nano-to-edit-files-in-linux.md

     sudo nano /etc/hosts

-The above example opens the system hosts file, similar to the following screenshot:
+The above example opens the system hosts file, similar to the following:

 ![Ubuntu hosts file in nano](/docs/assets/nano-hosts-ubuntu.png "Ubuntu hosts file in nano")